the-marciello/oa-doc-osp/laravel-fatture-in-cloud-v2.md

 Each callback accept a number of parameters equals to the sum of the required parameters +1 that is $additional_data that accept all optional parameters.

+### Validation
+For POST endpoint the package validate body using [Validators](https://laravel.com/docs/9.x/validation#manually-creating-validators).
+If something goes wrong the method returns an instance of `\Illuminate\Support\MessageBag`.

 ### Pagination
 Package provide some pagination methods for list endpoints.
 Let's see a few examples: